 The following analysis of perceptual and pursuit judgments of motion direction is based on trials with and without speed change (distributed evenly across conditions).
 Although potential effects of the speed change itself should be constant across conditions, we tested whether the speed change had an effect on the pursuit response, as reported in Spering and Gegenfurtner (2007).
-These authors found a transient increase or decrease in pursuit velocity starting at \sim 150 ms after the onset of a 100 or 200 ms target speed perturbation.
-Here, we found no such effect of the speed change on pursuit; pursuit peak velocity and number of catch-up saccades in the time interval following the perturbation were not increased (both t < 1, n.s.).
-The difference between the previous study and the present results is most likely due to different levels of scrutiny: whereas observers in that study were instructed to accurately track the target and discriminate its speed, observers in the present study received instructions on speed change detection but not for pursuit.
+These authors found a transient increase or decrease in pursuit velocity starting at ~150 ms after the onset of a 100- or 200-ms target speed perturbation.
+Here, we find no such effect of the speed change on pursuit; pursuit peak velocity and number of catch-up saccades in the time interval following the perturbation were not increased (both t < 1, n.s.).
+The difference between the previous study and the present results is most likely due to different levels of scrutiny: whereas observers in that study were instructed to accurately track the target and discriminate its speed, observers in the present study received no pursuit instruction and performed a mere speed change detection task.